Night of Hunters: Promotion and touring

 Promotion for Night of Hunters kicked off on August 18, 2011, when Amos and Deutsche Grammophon debuted a video for the song Carry along with an audio stream of the song "Shattering Sea" on Facebook.
-On September 12, 2011, NPR featured the first authorized full audio stream of Night of Hunters, accompanied by a review of the album by music journalist Ann Powers, co-author of Amos' biography, Piece by Piece (2005).
+On September 12, 2011, NPR featured the first authorized full audio stream of Night of Hunters, accompanied by a review of the album by music journalist Ann Powers, co-author of Amos's biography, Piece by Piece (2005).

 To promote the album, Amos embarked on the Night of Hunters Tour supported by the Apollon Musagète, making it her first tour with a string quartet.
 Amos launched the tour in Europe on September 28, 2011, in Helsinki, finishing in Dublin on November 9, 2011.
 This was followed by a tour in North America that began on November 29, 2011, in Atlanta, Georgia, and ended on December 22, 2011, in Grand Prairie, Texas.
 Prior to the tour, Amos has revealed that John Philip Shenale was rearranging various songs from her catalogue to accommodate the string quartet.